Tomato

 The tomato (/təˈmeɪtoʊ/, /təˈmaːtoʊ/; Solanum lycopersicum) is a plant whose fruit is an edible berry that is eaten as a vegetable.
 The tomato is a member of the nightshade family that includes tobacco, potato, and chili peppers.
-It originated from western South America, and may have been domesticated there or in Mexico (Central America).
-It was introduced to the Old World by the Spanish in the Columbian exchange in the 16th century.
+It originated from western South America, and may have been domesticated there, in Mexico, or in Central America.
+The Spanish introduced tomatoes to Eurasia in the Columbian exchange in the 16th century.

-Tomato plants are vines, largely annual and vulnerable to frost, though sometimes living longer in greenhouses.
-The flowers are able to self-fertilise.
+Tomato plants are vines, largely annual, and vulnerable to frost, though sometimes living longer in greenhouses.
+The flowers can self-fertilize.
 Modern varieties have been bred to ripen uniformly red, in a process that has impaired the fruit's sweetness and flavor.
 There are thousands of cultivars, varying in size, color, shape, and flavor.
-Tomatoes are attacked by many insect pests and nematodes, and are subject to diseases caused by viruses and by mildew and blight fungi.
+Tomatoes are attacked by many insect pests and nematodes and are subject to diseases caused by viruses, mildew, and blight fungi.

-The tomato has a strong savoury umami flavor, and is an important ingredient in cuisines around the world.
+The tomato has a strong savory umami flavor and is an important ingredient in cuisines around the world.
 Tomatoes are widely used in sauces for pasta and pizza, in soups such as gazpacho and tomato soup, in salads and condiments like salsa and ketchup, and in various curries.
-Tomatoes are also consumed as juice and used in beverages such as the Bloody Mary cocktail.
+Tomatoes are also consumed as juice and in beverages such as the Bloody Mary cocktail.